cheery/pygame_tutorial/README.md

 You might wonder what the `(object)` -piece is doing in the class declaration.
 It's an another class which this class is inheriting from.
 I don't explain it further as it's more complex subject and not really needed at the moment.
 Read it up from the python manual if it bothers you.
 Otherwise I won't mention of it again during this tutorial.

 ##From Useless to Useful
-I'm afraid other projects are going to catch my attention very soon so I have to write a shorter conclusion for this tutorial than what I anticipated.
-Lets make this editor useful fast and get something done before I move on.
-You might have been wondering how to make that useless brute useful.
-I'd say it's useless because you can't change a color or choose a file.
-Lets fix this fast one problem at a time.
+I told about the potential in brute paint, but I'm afraid other projects are going to catch my attention very soon.
+This tutorial needs a conclusion of some kind, after all.
+In this section we'll make this editor useful quite quickly and get a move on.
+The first things you might have noticed is that you couldn't change a color or choose a file.
+We'll address those two issues in this section.

 The program starts having lot of conditional clauses under that keydown event.
 It's okay to keep them where they are, but doing like this makes it bit easier to follow.
 This function should go somewhere before the process enters eventloop: